 7 reasons to holiday in the Izmir area, Turkey

 Breeze out of Izmir and there are brilliant beaches to enjoy, as well as engaging tourist resorts like Kusadasi.
-Head inland and there are glorious historical sites to explore such as world class Ephesus.
+Head inland and there are glorious historical sites to explore such as world-class Ephesus.
 If that's not enough the whole area is great for shopping and renowned for its superb food and drink.
-Here are my seven reasons to holiday in the Izmir area of Turkey*.

 1. Delve into historic Izmir